 Up till now, FDA has not approved the marketing application of CBD and Hemp oil for any type of indication.
 The FDA considers evaluating the research along with other scientific investigations performed by manufacturers and researchers.

-According to the recent statement by FDA Deputy Commissioner, Anna K. Abram, CBD is beneficial for treating the neurological disorders which include seizure-triggering and epileptic conditions.
+According to the recent statement by FDA Deputy Commissioner, Anna K. Abram, CBD is beneficial for treating neurological disorders which include seizure-triggering and epileptic conditions.

 CBD and Hemp oil may have adverse effects that are harmful to some individuals, but overall both the oils result in mild side effects than the most prescription drugs.